 After you join the eBay Developers Program and get your application keys, you can start using eBay APIs immediately.
 The default call limits on the eBay APIs allow you to test and explore the API capabilities.
 Many applications are able to perform all capabilities using the default limits.
 If you need higher call limits, you can complete our free Compatible Application Check, to verify that your application is adhering to eBay's API License Agreement, and that you've made the most efficient use of the APIs you've implemented.

-This is a free service that the eBay Developers Program provides to its members.
-To help speed you through the Compatible Application Check process please use the Checklist for Going Live provided below.
+The app check is a free service that the eBay Developers Program provides to its members.
+To help speed you through the process, please use the Checklist for Going Live provided below.
 It tells you what you'll need to do before applying.
-Much of this will be obvious but some of it isn't so please be sure to make full use of the Checklist for Going Live, before submitting your Compatible Application request.
+Much of this will be obvious but some of it isn't, so please be sure to make full use of the Checklist for Going Live, before submitting your Compatible Application request.

 See the API Call Limits page for the call limits associated with each eBay API.

 - Application Readiness: You will need a working application that we can test to ensure it complies with the requirements for the Compatible Application Check.
 Be sure to follow the guidelines below as you create your application.

 - API license and eBay Polices: Check that your application complies with:

 - Collecting statistical or other information related to specific eBay users, groups of eBay users, or or types of eBay users

 - Deriving conversion, completion, or success rates, unless the information is specific to the user logged into your application and only to be shown to that user.